SAP/backgrounds/README.md

 # License 🏷️

-Copyright (c) 2023 SAP SE or an SAP affiliate company and backgrounds contributors.
+Copyright (c) 2023 SAP SE or an SAP affiliate company and Backgrounds contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/backgrounds).

 # Security 👮